integr8ly/walkthroughs/steelthread-0/walkthrough.md

 The modification will add information to messages as they get sent from the messaging booster.
 To do this we will need to change some of the code in the messaging booster.

 - Login to the Che Dashboard.
 The url is in the format ```https://che-che.<ROUTER_SUFFIX>```
-- Create a new workspace from the custom Node.js Stack (the stack that has the custom image with self-signed cert included)
+- Create a new workspace and select the custom Node.js Stack from the list of stacks (the stack that has the custom image with self-signed cert included)
-- Once the workspace is launched, click the `Workspace` menu item and select `Import Project`
+- Click Add or Import Project button
-- Select `github` as the target
+- Click the Github tab
-- Click the `Load Repos` button to load a list of all your Github repos
+- Select the messaging-frontend booster repo that was created by Launcher and click the Add button
-- Choose the new booster repo that was created by Launcher e.g. `messaging-frontend`
+- Click Create button at the bottom of the screen
-- In the project configuration screen select ```Node JS``` and click `Save`
+- When prompted, click the Open In IDE button
 - Open the file ```frontend/app.js``` and modify the `message` body to prepend some text to the `type` in the ```/api/send-request``` endpoint e.g.

 ```js